kspeakman/FSharpHtmlDesktopApp/README.md

 This example solution demonstrates creating a desktop app using F# and HTML for the UI.
 The desktop app is hosted in WPF.

+## How does it work?

+The UI is a webpack-built JS app just like you would expect.
+It uses F# and Elmish for a functional (as in functional programming) UI.
+The F# code gets transpiled to JS and uses React for DOM rendering.

+The "backend" API is an F# library.
+In this starter app, the backend is very simple.
+So there is nothing interesting to demonstrate yet.

+A messaging library is shared between the front and back.
+It defines all the requests and responses that can pass between them.

+The host application is WPF.
+WinForms would work too.
+Either way there is not much to it.
+The only control is the WebView2 control.
+And about 40 lines of wiring code.

+For communication between the JS front and .NET back, I used WebView2's string-based messaging.
+Each side gets some functions to send/receive messages.
+Types from the messaging library are converted to JSON strings for transport.

 ## Install pre-requisites

 You'll need to install the following pre-requisites in order to build SAFE applications